On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups

 For reductive subgroups, if $L$ lies in $A_2A_2A_2$ then $q$ is a power of $8$, since otherwise $L$ cannot embed in $A_2$.
 If $L$ embeds in $A_1A_5$ then it embeds in $A_5$, so we are in the $A_5$-parabolic again.
 The only other subgroup is $A_2G_2$, and again $L$ does not lie in either $A_2^\pm(q)$ or $G_2(q)$ when $q$ is not a power of $8$.
 Thus $L$ lies in the $A_5$-parabolic.
 This completes the proof of the first statement.

-The composition factors of $A_5$ on $M(E_6)$ are $L(\lambda_1)$ twice and $L(\lambda_4)$, the exterior square of the dual of $L(\lambda_1)$.
+The composition factors of $A_5$ on $M(E_6)$ are two copies of $L(\lambda_1)$ and one of $L(\lambda_4)$, the exterior square of the dual of $L(\lambda_1)$.
 The composition factors of $\bar L$ on $M(E_6)$ are four copies of all non-trivial modules and three trivials, and it is an easy calculation that $\bar L$ must act on $M(E_6)$ with factors one of each of the two $3$-dimensional modules.

 Now we simply enumerate all $\F_4L$-modules with these composition factors (there are seven of them, including the semisimple case), and then on a computer construct the group $q^{1+20}\cdot \bar L$, the preimage of $\bar L$ in the $A_5$-parabolic subgroup, for each option for $\bar L$.
 This group is small enough for $q=4$ to enumerate all subgroups $L$, so one now has a list of all possible $L$.